You can use any or all of the resources linked below with attribution when appropriate

 Translation and Religious Text

 There are so many further places you can take this discussion.
 Muslims (most? many?) believe that the Quran should be read in Arabic.
-Translations are allowed but that the original Arabic is official Quran.
+Translations are allowed but that the original Arabic is the official Quran.
 Why might this be the case?

-You can explore the importance of Latin to Catholics and the controversies around doing Mass in vernacular languages.
+You can explore the importance of Latin to Catholics and the controversies around doing mass in vernacular languages.
 John Wycliffe’s story is also fascinating.
 In the 1300s he promoted radical ideas about the Church.
 He produced the first complete English translation and was ultimately branded a heretic by the Church.
-He was ahead of his time particularly when we see the issue of vernacular languages was a core issue in what became the Protestant reformation.
+He was ahead of his time particularly when we see the issue of vernacular languages was a core issue in what became the Protestant Reformation.
 Why all this fuss about language?
 Really fascinating topics to explore.